iaine/unheardcity/docs/workshop/index.md

 * Some Design Ideas

-* Tools and Techniques

-* Designing Sonification

-* Exercise
+* Tools, Techniques and Exercise